UnwrittenLeviathan/BlueberryServer/README.md

 ***

+# TODO:
+Change client file to better handle the current setup of data.
+Change Arduino code to send json data instead of just text data.
+Ensure message handling from html file to ESP32 is handled ok.
+Add code to Arduino to send message on open to make array in server code to store ESP32 cam sockets.

+***

 This project aims to use an Ai Thinker ESP32 camera, with the basic sensor (OV2640) to provide a real-time stream of images to both: html clients and an ffmpeg stream for recording the images received.

 ***